atgu/neurogap-khatGWAS/gp08_GWASpy/readme.txt

 Pretty straightforward script, has more notes there if you'd like to know what each of the functions does.
 You can change the referenced file to be anything, but you need the combined association testing file to capture LD.
 Tried combining the by-site files and it was a bit weird.
-Try using this file: gs://neurogap-bge-imputed-regional/lerato/wave2/plink_files/all_sites_all_phenos.*
+Try using this file: gs://neurogap-bge-imputed-regional/lerato/wave2/plink_files/all_sites_all_phenos.* as your reference file

 I'll try to cleanup things later on, but everything that I used to get to where the Khat GWAS currently is should be here.